Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 10) Now go into option #1 **Server Control** and select option #5 **Server Start**<br>

-11) Now repeat step #10 Thi is due to the files had to reconfigure on start up. <br>
+11) Now repeat step #10 This is due to the files having to reconfigure on start-up. <br>

 12) Server is now up and running. <br>
 <br>